TuanPhanDB/football_analyze/README.md

 # Steps:

-- Retrieve all required data from https://fbref.com/en/
+- Retrieve all required data from https://fbref.com/en/ ✅

-- Using workflows to refresh data every day.
+- Using workflows to refresh data every day ✅

-- Establish connection to local database.
+- Establish connection to local database ✅

 - After the local database is ready, use Power BI to connect to the database.

 - Visualize data

-# What I did today:

-- Done workflows to update Excel file

-# Download Excel and import to database